eXist-db/eXide/docs/docs.md

 opening or downloading XML documents."
 The same preference applies to the download of XML documents via "File > Download" and the serialization of XML documents included in application packages via ["Application > Download app"](#Support-for-EXPath-Packages).
 By default, indentation is turned on and XInclude expansion is turned off.

+## Options for displaying query results

+To see the results of a query, hit the "Eval" button in eXide's toolbar.
+(The "Run" button opens the query in a new tab and is only available for queries that have been saved to the database.)
+To automatically submit a query as you edit it, select the "Live Preview" checkbox at the top of the query results window.

+eXide displays query results in groups of 10 (i.e., a query `1 to 100` would be split into 10 pages).
+Navigate through these results with the `<<` and `>>` icons at the top of the query results window.
+To see all results in a single screen, surround your query with an array constructor: `array { 1 to 100 }`.

+When displaying query results, use the dropdown menu above the query results window to select a serialization method to apply to the results.
+The options available include all serialization options supported by eXist: Adaptive Output (eXide's default), JSON, Text, XML, HTML5, XHTML, XHTML5, MicroXML, and  "Direct".
+In all but the last option, the selection overrides any serialization declarations in a query's prolog, and the results are displayed as plain text.
+The "Direct" option allows the serialization method to be set in the query, but the results are shown in the display window not as plain text but as the browser would render them assuming HTML.

+Besides controls for the serialization method, you can also control whether results are indented (pretty-printed) via the "Indent" checkbox just above the query results window.

+When viewing the results of queries to eXist's full text index via `ft:query()`, you can automatically view the hits wrapped in `<exist:match>` elements by selecting the "Highlight Index Matches" checkbox above the query results window.
+This simply applies the `util:expand()` function to the query's results.

 # Security